-This is because it creates a very 'crisp' and clean image with the subject matter being highlighted.
+This is because it creates a very 'crisp' and clean image highlighting the subject matter.

-A shallow depth of field can also be used to make a blurry background - great for emphasizing your subject!
+A shallow depth of field can also make a blurry background - great for emphasizing your subject!

 You'll be able to take better photographs (or video) in low light situations (indoors or at night) - and you'll get more of the 'bokeh' effect from a prime.

-With prime lenses having less moving parts than a zoom - they usually last longer.
+With prime lenses having fewer moving parts than a zoom - they usually last longer.

 With that being said - good lenses (if taken care of) will last years or decades.

-But, much like anything in this world - the more moving parts (or 'stuff'), means there are more things that could go wrong or break.
+But, much like anything in this world, the more moving parts (or 'stuff') means more things could go wrong or break.

 I own more primes than zoom for this very reason.
-I even wrote an article about the best beach photography lens and dabbled into the fact that sand/grit is an issue with any photoshoot.
-And that sand/grit can get into the barrel of a zoom and render it useless (and professionally broken down/cleaned).
+I even wrote an article about the best beach photography lens and dabbled that sand/grit is an issue with any photoshoot.
+And that sand/grit can get into the barrel of zoom and render it useless (and professionally broken down/cleaned).

-A prime's durability is something a lot of people don't think about - but it's a huge plus.
+A prime's durability is something many people don't think about - but it's a huge plus.